DemocracyClub/dc_django_utils/README.md

 - `base.html`: This template includes content and template tags for the page body.
 Basic `dc_design_system` branding and page structure is included here - header, nav, footer - as well as template tags for js and google analytics tracking code.
 - Server Error (`500.html`) and Page Not Found (`404.html`): Using (Django's built-in views)[https://docs.djangoproject.com/en/4.0/ref/views/#the-404-page-not-found-view] for these templates breaks the static pipeline meaning we cannot rely on the base templates mentioned above and need repeat the basic template structure with absolute (rather than static) paths to branding assets.

+Common assets include those files found in `/static/..` and `/static/favicon` which are used in the base templates.
 ### Usage
 To use this project in your django project: